OlehK25/react-wild-oasis-app/README.md

 # 🏨 The Wild Oasis

 An **stunning** web application for the hotel team.
 You can *insert/update/delete* cabins, *delete/update* bookings, create new users, update your account (avatar, name, password).
+ > I created a guest user account (only the admin can perform basic operations)

  > Visit the live app [here](https://react-wild-oasis.netlify.app)

 ## 🗒️ Implementation\Technology Stack